ARMmbed/mbed-client/docs/Introduction.md

                                                   "");
 ```

-When you have created the interface, you can proceed to execute operations.

-### Client Registration Interface
+### The Client Registration Interface

-The client uses the Client Registration Interface to register with mbed DS, update registration and deregister.
+The client uses the Client Registration Interface to register with mbed Device Server, update registration and deregister.

 Currently, only one-to-one client-server registration is supported.
 One-to-many client-server registrations will be supported in an upcoming release.